PechJiri/CZspotprices/README.txt

 The application allows you to receive daily updates on the current spot electricity prices for the CZ market.
-Additionally, it enables you to add distribution costs to these prices for each hour and define the hours during which you utilize the lower tariff.

-Based on the current price or price index, you can further control your flows.
+It enables you to add distribution costs to these prices for each hour and define the hours during which you utilize the lower tariff.
+Based on the current price or price index, you can control your flows and monitor prices through interactive widgets.

+For proper functionality:
+1. Add the device to Homey
+2. Set the distribution costs for both high and low tariffs
+3. Specify the hours during which the lower tariff is available
+4. Optionally enable debug logging for troubleshooting

+The app features:
+- Real-time price monitoring through two widgets:
+  - Current Hour Price Widget showing current, next hour, and average prices
+  - Interactive Daily Price Graph with color-coded tariffs and price levels
+- Automatic switching to backup data source if the primary API is unavailable
+- Price display in either MWh or kWh
+- Comprehensive flow support for automation based on prices and tariffs
+- Advanced calculation of optimal price periods

-For proper functionality, add the device to Homey, set the distribution costs, and specify the hours during which the lower tariff is available.
-The distribution costs will then be included in the prices during the next update.
+The distribution costs will be automatically included in the prices during the next update.
+The app uses two data sources: primary data from spotovaelektrina.cz and backup data from OTE-CR when needed.

-Credits for the data available via API - spotovaelektrina.cz